auca/com.410/Practice/Practice_04.md

 the assembly in GDB.
 Step through the code to analyze how it works.
-Try to rewrite your program by only using one-way if constructs and the `goto` statement to jump in the code's flow to various labels similar to how the assembly was structured in GDB for the `for` loop.
-The source file should be named `07.goto.c` Rewrite the `for` loopin 32-bit x86 inline assembly.
-Name the source file `07.inline.c`.
+Try to rewrite your program by only using one-way if constructs and the `goto` statement to jump in the code's flow to various labels similar to how the assembly was structured in R2 for the `for` loop.
+The source file should be named `19.goto.c` Rewrite the `for` loop in x86-64 inline assembly.
+Name the source file `19.inline.c`.

 ## Problem #20: "Many Conditions"

-Write a program `08` to print the season's name (Winter, Spring, Summer, or Fall) for a given month number (from 1 to 12).
+Write a program `20` to print the season's name (Winter, Spring, Summer, or Fall) for a given month number (from 1 to 12).
 For any number outside of the range from 1 to 12, the program should print the message "Invalid month number."
-Write a version of a program (`08.c`) with a multi-way `if` construct.
+Write a version of a program (`20.c`) with a multi-way `if` construct.
 Use logical operators inside the `if` conditions.
 Compile the program and analyze its assembly with Radare2 in graph mode.
 Rewrite the source file replacing the `if` construct and logical operators with a `switch` construct.
 Compile and